Jeffcw96/blog/content/post/react-router-dom/index.md

 image = "cover1.jpg"
 +++

-There are few sections we are going to introduce in this article:
+In this article, we are going to :
 * [Setup React Router Dom](#setup)
 * [Explanation of BrowserRouter, Switch, Route, Link](#explanation)
 * [Define our own router](#customization)